eldada/command-examples/artifactory/README.md

 # Artifactory
 A collection of commands and scripts I use to automate some tasks with [JFrog Artifactory](https://jfrog.com/artifactory/)

-## Scripts
-* [artifactoryBenchmark.sh](artifactoryBenchmark.sh) - Run download, upload (or both) tests with a single file for a given size and iterations count.
-Results as CSV
-* [artifactoryLoad.sh](artifactoryLoad.sh) - Run parallel processes of `artifactoryBenchmark.sh`.
-This is useful for generating load on Artifactory
-* [artifactoryDownloadsLoop.sh](artifactoryDownloadsLoop.sh) - Create and upload a single generic binary generic file to Artifactory and download it in loops with set iterations and parallel threads

 ## Run Artifactory
 ### Artifactory with local Docker
 You can easily spin up a local Artifactory container with